briancampbell003/module-14-mvc-tech-blog/README.md

 ## Description

 This project provides users a place to post their ideas and opinions related to coding technologies and approaches.
 Users are also able to comment on other user posts to provide feedback and contribute to the discourse around web development practices.
-The application uses nodeJS with express, sequelize, handlebars and custom CSS styling used in a modularly developed Model-View-Controller arrangement.
+The application uses nodeJS with express, sequelize, handlebars and custom CSS styling used in a modularly developed Model-View-Controller arrangement, all of which was built from scratch.

 ## Table of Contents